ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ::: {.column width="40%"}

 - General purpose: supporting heterogeneous data through heterogeneous storage systems;
-- Interoperable: allows data integration and sharing between stakeholders through common data models (e.g., [FIWARE](https://www.fiware.org/));
+- Interoperable: Interoperable: integration and sharing via common data models (e.g., [FIWARE](https://www.fiware.org/));
-- **Currently working on its evolution**: supporting and sharing data processes (e.g., donwload ESA images) and fruition applications.
+- **Ongoing work**: supporting and sharing data processes (e.g., donwload ESA images) and applications.

 :::
 ::::

 ## From application-oriented to domain-oriented

-- **Research question 1.** Can we abstract from application-level platform solutions to general purpose (e.g., domain-level) platform solutions?
+an we move from application-level DT platforms to domain-level platforms?

-<b style="color: blue;">Takeaway from previous phase </b>: a Digital Twin (DT) can be represented through data pipelines that collect, process, and exploit such data.
+<span style="color:blue;">Takeaway</span>: a DT can be represented as a data pipeline that collects, processes, and exploits data.

 - **Research question 2.**: given a data pipeline, can we identify the set of data platform services required to support it?